gitGNU/gnu_stribog/README.txt

 $ make all install
 $ export PATH=$PATH:$armprefix/bin; rm -fr *
          (add this path in your shell profile after install, too)
-$ ../gcc-4.0.1/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib --enable-languages="c,c++"
+$ ../gcc-4.0.1/configure --target=arm-elf --prefix=$armprefix --enable-interwork --enable-multilib --enable-languages="c"
-$ make all-gcc install-gcc
-  (we have no enough stuff to make all install)
+$ make all install

 We don't need newlib, and stribog main board has no contacts to connect with gdb.

 This sequence worked on RedHat 7.3 and Fedora Core 4 (32-bit).

-It is more difficult to install geda and friends.
+It is more difficult to install gEDA and friends.
 I shall tell it another time.

 LICENSE AND COPYRIGHT NOTES FOLLOW